georgeroubie/responsive-iframe-layout-snippet/README.md

 Tested with:

-1.YouTube
+-YouTube
-2.Vimeo
+-Vimeo
-3.Google Maps
+-Google Maps
-4.issuu
+-issuu

 For more Orchard Tricks: https://orchardtricks.dotnest.com